-The reporting centre is staffed by an employee of Van Lanschot Kempen, who is appointed by the Board of Directors.
+The reporting centre is staffed by an employee of Van Lanschot Kempen, who is appointed by the Management Board.
 This appointment is communicated to all employees and can be found on the intranet.
 The Chief Internal Auditor staffs the reporting centre for Van Lanschot Kempen Group.